abb128/LiveCaptions/README.md

 ![Screenshot of the application](https://github.com/abb128/LiveCaptions/blob/main/screenshot.png?raw=true)

-Linux application that provides live captioning (currently English-only)
+Live Captions is an application that provides live captioning for the Linux desktop.

+Only the English language is supported currently.
+Other languages may produce gibberish or a bad phonetic translation.

 Features:
 * Simple interface